-Hiking or walking shoes are a great and versatile choice for walking, particularly if you’re looking for something lightweight that allows freedom, flexibility and doesn’t look out of place going for a coffee.
-If you are taking on a tougher walk or heading up any mountains, you should consider opting for a pair of the best women’s hiking boots, or even some tougher approach shoes.
+The benefit of a good pair of hiking or walking shoes is that they're typically lightweight, offer freedom and flexibility, and won't look out of place going for a coffee.
+If you are taking on a tougher walk or heading up any mountains, you should probably opt for a pair of the best women’s hiking boots, or even some approach shoes for climbing/walking style trails, though.
+At the other end of the scale, if it's mild weather and flat routes, you could try a pair of the best walking sandals.

-Inov-8's popular Roclite 315 shoes have had a GORE-TEX upgrade, making them an even better choice.
-While these are marketed at trail runners, they're also a great choice for walkers after something lightweight, flexible and with plenty of grip.
-The GORE-TEX membrane is a welcome addition.
-This will stop water from getting in the sides of the shoe, although you'll still want to avoid submerging them completely.
+The Inov-8 Roclite 315 was already an impressive and flexible shoe, aimed at trail runners but also brilliant for walking.
+Lightweight and with plenty of grip, the latest version adds a Gore-Tex membrane to stop water getting in and making it an even more versatile choice.
+The Gore-Tex prevents water from getting in through the sides, however you wouldn't want to submerge it completely.
 The inner incorporates a Powerflow midsole, designed to deliver 10 per cent better shock absorption than standard midsole units to give a smoother walking experience overall.
 There's also padding to cushions and hold the heel in place and help the shoe move with the foot to reduce the chance of rubbing.

 A seriously chunky tread give these superior traction, making these perfect for anyone who feels nervous walking over trickier terrain.
 The large toothed lugs are spaced out enough that they won't get choked up with mud.
 One niggle is that the laces are finer than on other walking shoes we tested, but overall we were seriously impressed with these women's walking shoes.
 They offer a great balance of comfort, support and flexibility, and will help you tackle varied and unpredictable terrain with ease.
 Head to our Inov-8 Roclite 315 review for more info.

-The Adidas Terrex Skychaser XT shoes offer comfort all day and plenty of grip, plus waterproofing for walks on all terrain and all conditions.
-The Gore-Tex lining means no wet feet when out walking through morning dew, rain or the occasional stream crossing, while remaining breathable enough to keep feet cool in hot weather.
-Continental Rubber sole with chunky, directional chevron lugs provides plenty of confidence-inspiring traction on a variety of surfaces from rocks to mud to wet grass.
+If you want all-day comfort as well as plenty of grip and waterproofing for adventures in less clement conditions, the Adidas Terrex Skychaser XT shoes would be a top choice.
+Their Gore-Tex lining will keep the wet out, whether you're walking through damp grass or taking a short cut across a stream, while staying breathable enough to keep your feet cool when it's warmer and drier.
+A Continental Rubber sole with chunky, directional chevron lugs provides plenty of confidence-inspiring traction on a variety of surfaces from rocks to mud to wet grass.

 User-friendly features like a wide opening tongue and quick-lace system make getting the shoes on and off nice and easy, which is particularly handy if you struggle with laces or fiddly dials.
 There’s even a little strap to keep the laces from flapping about and getting caught.
 Comfortable for long walks, we almost forgot we were wearing them (in a good way) leaving us to focus on the wonderful landscape we were walking through.
 Head to our full Adidas Terrex Skychaser XT hiking shoes review to find out more.

-Not only are the Merrell Moab Speed GTX a good all-round hiking and walking shoe for women, but we’re also glad to see Merrell has worked to lessen its environmental impact by including a significant portion of recycled materials.
-The shoe combines light weight, a waterproof and breathable Gore-Tex lining, plenty of out-sole grip thanks to rubber and a chunky lug design, and a fit that keeps feeling fresh on long walks and rough terrain, though they’re equally comfortable for the daily dog walk.
-One big downside is the amount of heel-lift we experienced, despite other elements of the shoe fitting brilliantly, which is a shame, and the shoes size up slightly big so you may wish to go down a half size.
+The Merrell Moab Speed GTX isn't a perfect hiking and walking shoe for women; we experienced a little too much heel-lift for our liking and found the sizing to be a little on the large side (we'd suggest going down a half-size).
+Beyond these niggles, though, this a great all-round shoe with strong environmental credentials thanks to its used of recycled materials.
+The shoe combines lightweight, a waterproof and breathable Gore-Tex lining, plenty of out-sole grip thanks to rubber and a chunky lug design, and a fit that keeps feeling fresh on long walks and rough terrain, though they’re equally comfortable for the daily dog walk.
 Head to our Merrell Moab Speed GTX walking shoe review to find out more.

 The On Cloudventure Waterproof shoes are officially trail running shoes, but there are plenty of features that make make these a great choice for hiking, too.
 First up, the lugs are well cushioned, to provide comfort and absorb impact on rough terrain.
 There's also a reinforced core to support the foot, which makes these stiffer than many running shoes, and should help stop your feet from fatiguing quickly on longer hikes.